Virus Clean and Malware Removal

 In the early days, many virus were destructive, and evil people (or young high schoolers with nothing better to do) got pleasure out of destroying other peoples data.
 It became something of a contest between hackers and the subcommunity of defenders (anti-virus writers) to stop them.
 At first there was no real monetary gain for the hackers, it was purely misogynistic mischief.

-This was the world of 20 yrs ago, where the Norton, Symantecs McAfee arose and every PC needed an antivirus to stop these threats.
-These threats orginally came from file transfers using floppy discs, then as the internet propogated, came from downloading files.
+This was the world of 20 yrs ago, where the Norton, Symantecs McAfee arose and every PC needed an antivirus to virus clean, to stop these threats.
+These threats originally came from file transfers using floppy discs, then as the internet propagated, came from downloading files.
 Three developments made the spread of virus easy.

 First, music, then video could be downloaded.
 At first legally, then as artists realized they were losing money, they sued the offending companies, like Napster, and music downloads went underground.
 This was perfect for virus writers, who created download sites and attached their various virus to them and infecting anyone so foolish or greedy to try to get free, illegitimate content.

 Second, pornography exploded on the internet.
 Unlike music, this industry has always been shady, and hackers quickly pounced on the opportunity to infect millions of curious or prurient users that ventured into viewing naked girls and sexual acts.

 Third, email exploded into the mainstream.
 Rather than infect each persons email directly, which is rather difficult to do, hackers found that users would forward jokes, photos, and other little tidbits to each other as they found them on the web.
 This created a chain reaction that allowed virus to spread remarkably fast.
 If each user forwards the infected email joke to ten others, and each of those then forwards to ten more, you have a geometric explosion of infection.